PaulsAgileIndex/angular-router-in-depth/README.md

     cd angular-router-course
     npm install

-Its also possible to install the modules as usual using npm:
+It's also possible to install the modules as usual using npm:

     npm install